Gerard161-Site/blockchain_handler/README.md

 ## Limitations

-- The Blockchain.com API has rate limits that may affect high-frequency queries
+- The Blockchain.info API has rate limits that may affect high-frequency queries
 - Some historical data may have limitations on how far back you can query
 - The API focuses primarily on Bitcoin data
 - Large result sets may be paginated or limited by the API